Key Learning Points: Lesson 6

 - The raw wellhead natural gas must be purified and heavy hydrocarbons must be removed.

-- Processing plants produce needed natural gas liquids (NGLs) such as: ethane, propane, butane, iso-butane, and natural gasolines.
+- Processing plants produce needed natural gas liquids (NGLs) such as ethane, propane, butane, iso-butane, and natural gasoline.

 - Transmission pipelines are large-diameter pipes that carry gas from the producing areas to the market areas.

 - Storage facilities provide extra supply in times of high demand and a place to store excess gas in times of low demand.

 - End-users can vary from utilities to houses to commercial and industrial facilities.